 - IDENTIFY: create a risk register with your top 10 risks

-- IDENTIFY: map legal/regulatory requirements (GDPR, NIS2, industry-specific)
+- IDENTIFY: map legal or regulatory requirements (GDPR, NIS2, industry-specific)

 Days 31-60: Protection (PROTECT + DETECT)